 Small groups are the space in which we can offer our whole selves.
 Where we can release our full humanity, awaken community and nourish our desire for purpose.
 The pursuit of meaning is an intrinsic human desire that needs a space for exploration.
 Organisations and communities with more heart are better, and the small group is where the heart and meaning are nurtured.

 They shift the narrative from scarcity to abundance

 The status quo rests on a philosophy of scarcity; the money it lacks; the training not taken; the resources it can’t access.
 This mindset feeds fear; of failure, of retribution, of being out-competed.
 The small group enables us to build from the alternative foundation: abundance.
 Abundance believes what we already need is in the room.
 That there's no need to wait for what we don’t have to arrive first; that we can make meaningful progress with nothing more than who we are today.

 They act as a bridge between the individual and the whole

 The status quo believes change comes from investing at the individual level.
 Whilst this has its place, community transformation also requires a set of activities at the collective level.
 People need to exist in more intimately defined concentric structures of belonging if the next level up is a large team.
 They need something to act as a bridge between the individual and the whole.
-Social environments where there is a lack of this “intimate in between” end up carrying a range of negative characteristics; everything from a sense of loneliness despite being surrounded by people, to an excessive focus on the self at the expense of the whole.
+Social environments where there is a lack of this intimate in between end up carrying a range of negative characteristics; everything from a sense of loneliness despite being surrounded by people, to an excessive focus on the self at the expense of the whole.